MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ### Data on CSVs
 **Issue**: DPM only supports the protection of Hyper-V virtual machines on Cluster Shared Volumes (CSVs).
 Protecting other workloads hosted on CSVs isn't supported.

+::: moniker range="<=sc-dpm-2019"
-Protection of SQL server database, stored on CSV is supported with [DPM 2019 UR2](what-s-new-in-dpm.md) and later.
+Protection of SQL server database, stored on CSV is supported with [DPM 2019 UR2](/SystemCenterDocs/dpm/what-s-new-in-dpm.md) and later.
+::: moniker-end

+::: moniker range="sc-dpm-2022"
+Protection of SQL server database, stored on CSV is supported with [DPM 2022](what-s-new-in-dpm.md).
+::: moniker-end

 **Workaround**: None.